[Solved] OGG Files Not Playing on Windows 10 v1903

 OGG Files Not Playing Issue on Windows 10 May Update?
 Try Easy Fixes Below!

 Windows 10 v1903 update is now generally available.
 Many Windows users rush to upgrade to Windows 10 v1903 for its excellent new features such as improved storage settings, Sleeker Start Menu & Start Menu Service, Voice Activation settings and more.
-But there are also some users complains that they can’t play .ogg files on their computers after installing the latest updates.
+But there are also some users complains that they can’t play .ogg files on Windows 10 PC after installing the latest updates.
 As a user discribes on Reddit:

 Any .ogg file takes up to minute to move/delete, as if it cannot be parsed properly; Letting it play in Groove/any other compatible player only works as long as you don't look at the metadata, then it hangs.
 However, latest VLC version, 3.0.6, hangs at opening OGG files now (here is a report of it happening on 1H19 Win10 build with VLC 3.0.4).